My Review of Fudge Paintbox: Raspberry Beret

 I had intended for this dye to last only a short amount of time, so I did not top it up as it faded.
 Instead, I let it gradually wash out.
-Below are two photographs—the first is 2 weeks after dyeing it and the second is 5 weeks after dyeing it.
+Below are two photographs—the first is two weeks after dyeing it and the second is five weeks after dyeing it.

 The Colour of My Hair 2 Weeks After Using Fudge Paintbox Raspberry Beret

 The Colour of My Hair 5 Weeks After Using Fudge Paintbox Raspberry Beret